MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/data/databases.md

 - `ProtectionCompleteUntilFirstUserAuthentication`: The file is encrypted until after the user has booted and unlocked the device.
 - `ProtectionNone`: The database file isn't encrypted.

 You may need to specify different flags depending on how your database will be used.
-For more information about `SQLiteOpenFlags`, see [Opening A New Database Connection](https://www.sqlite.org/c3ref/open.html).
+For more information about `SQLiteOpenFlags`, see [Opening A New Database Connection](https://www.sqlite.org/c3ref/open.html) on sqlite.org.

 ## Create a database access class

-A database wrapper class provides an abstraction to the rest of the app.
+A database wrapper class abstracts the data access layer from the rest of the app.
 This class centralizes query logic and simplifies the management of database initialization, making it easier to refactor or expand data operations as the app grows.
 The Todo app defines a `TodoItemDatabase` class for this purpose.

 ### Lazy initialization